lashleykeith/DjangoBlog/README.md

 # DjangoBlog
 Blog that tracks users actions.
+You can create sign up, log in and create post.
+You can also follow over peoples post and see the news feed of the post.

 ## To run
 go to the home directory where `manage.py` is and run `python manage.py runserver`.
 If you will need to migrate the files.